 Mistakes on tax returns aren’t at all unusual.
 Even tax preparers can goof.
 In fact, as many as three out of five prepared returns may have problems.
 Every year, taxpayers find themselves thinking, "My tax preparer made a mistake; what can I do?"

 If you find something wrong on your tax return, you can fix it, although you are liable for any extra taxes due and you might have to ante up a late payment penalty.
-The good news is that fixing tax return errors is pretty straightforward and can save you money, compared to the IRS finding the problem after you do, and your tax preparer may cover the penalties if the error was his fault.
+The good news is that fixing tax return errors is pretty straightforward and can save you money, compared to the IRS finding the problem after you do.
+In fact, your tax preparer may cover the penalties if the error was their fault.

 My Tax Person Messed Up My Taxes: How to Fix It